 The Graduate School offers a varied series of postgraduate lectures.
 There is an extensive research seminar programme with internationally leading scientists reporting their latest results in cutting edge research.
 Also available are special postgraduate courses run as part of the two Centres for Doctoral Training.

 The degree of Doctor of Philosophy is awarded on the basis of the presentation and examination of a thesis and an oral examination (viva voce).
 Annual Progress Monitoring ensures satisfactory performance each year.

 The MSc by Research programme usually takes 1-2 years to complete.
 The degree is awarded on the basis of the presentation and examination of a thesis and an oral examination (viva voce).
 An extensive programme of lectures and research seminars is available to all postgraduates.

 Applications are accepted throughout the year.
-To make an application for a PhD or MSc in any branch of chemistry and /or the Bristol Chemical Synthesis Centre for Doctoral Training you should complete the on-line application form.
+To make an application for a PhD or MSc in chemistry, or for the Chemical Synthesis CDT, you should complete the on-line application form.

 Please note that a research proposal is not required but you should indicate your general area of research interest (e.g. laser spectroscopy, organic synthesis, catalysis etc) and preferred supervisor(s) if known.
 It is not necessary to contact supervisors separately.

 If you wish to apply to more than one programme e.g. a standard route PhD in Chemistry and the Chemical Synthesis CDT, please submit only one application and indicate on the form that you are interested in both.

 If you have any queries about completing the application form contact: firstname.lastname@example.org or telephone +44 (0)117 928 8166.

 We do not usually hold Postgraduate Open Days.